Public Events and the Visiting Artist Program

-Panel Discussion with Jamal Batts, Ariel René Jackson, Micheal J. Love and Betelhem Makonnen
+Panel Discussion with Jamal Batts, Ariel René Jackson, Michael J. Love and Betelhem Makonnen

 Jamal Batts is a curator, writer, and doctoral candidate in the Department African American and African Diaspora Studies at UC Berkeley.
 His dissertation project, Immoral Panics: Black Queer Aesthetics and the Construction of Risk, reflects on the relation between blackness, queerness, contemporary art, and the intricacies of sexual risk and risk-taking.
 His writing has appeared in the catalogue for The New Museum’s exhibit Trigger: Gender as a Tool and a Weapon, Open Space, ASAP/J, New Life Quarterly, and SFMOMA’s website in conjunction with their Modern Cinema series.
 He is a 2020 Robert Rauschenberg Foundation Scholar-in-Residence, 2020 Ford Foundation Dissertation Fellow, and ONE National Lesbian & Gay Archives LGBTQ Research Fellow.
 In 2019 he served as the SFMOMA Summer Curatorial Intern in Contemporary Art where he curated film screenings and artist discussions for the exhibit SOFT POWER.
 He is a member of the curatorial collective The Black Aesthetic.

 Ariel René Jackson grew up between New Orleans & Mamou, LA.
 She currently lives and works in Austin,